ndoniyor/ephemeral-chat/README.md

 This is a simple chat server implemented in Python using gRPC.
 Functionality will be extended periodically.
 My end goal for this is a service that:

-- Allows two users to talk to each other
+- Allows users to talk to each other
 - Encrypted via TLS
-- Conversations can be cached for a limited time or completely ephemeral, deleting after both users disconnect
+- Conversations can be cached for a limited time or completely ephemeral--deleting after both users disconnect

 ## Features

 - Connect and disconnect users
 - Send and receive messages in real-time
+- Supports multiple separate conversations

 ## To-Do

-- [ ] Allow for multiple connections and keep them all separate (_in-progress_)
+- [x] Allow for multiple connections and keep them all separate
+- [ ] Add option to set user limit for chat rooms
+- [ ] Figure out storage for conversations (keep them non-persistent)
 - [ ] Serve gRPC server via Django
 - [ ] Add encryption to protect messages as they're transported
-- [ ] Add cache DB to allow users to persist conversations for set time

 ## Dependencies